How to Swaddle Your Baby to Keep Them Comfy and Safe

 • Stop swaddling if they seem uncomfortable or if you notice any signs of distress

-There are many ways to try and soothe your newborn baby and swaddling is one of them.
+To wrap this article up, there are many ways to try and soothe your newborn baby and swaddling is one of them.
 Many parents choose to swaddle their baby, and many choose not to.

 If you choose to swaddle your baby, make sure it’s done correctly and stop swaddling immediately when they show signs of being able to roll over.